 Learning & Support

 Learning support is provided by all teachers and a valued team of classroom assistants.
 Learning support across the college is co-ordinated by a member of staff.
 Support is provided in a number of ways depending on the individual need: in class, small group work, withdrawal from class and/or outside help.
 Parents and carers are kept fully informed of pupils’ progress.
-Pupils with English as an Additional Language (EAL) are welcomed and supported through the Pastoral Care System assisted by guidance from the SENCO coordinator
+Pupils with English as an Additional Language (EAL) are welcomed and supported through the Pastoral Care System assisted by guidance from the SENCO coordinator.
+This year they are also supported by our Learning Support Teacher.

 The Pastoral team within St Fanchea’s provide support, friendship and a listening ear for fellow pupils and work alongside teaching staff and pupils.
 The underpinning value of the work is to ensure that every pupil has a support network – someone they can talk to when they need help.